areski/cdr-pusher/README.md

 This can be used to centralize your CDRs or simply to safely backup them.

-Unifying your CDRs make it easy for call analyst to do their job.
-Software like CDR-Stats (http://www.cdr-stats.org/) can efficiently provide Call & Billing reporting independently the type of switches you are using such as Asterisk, FreeSWITCH, Kamailio & others.
+Unifying your CDRs make it easy for call Analysts to do their job.
+Software like CDR-Stats (http://www.cdr-stats.org/) can efficiently provide Call & Billing reporting independently of the type of switches you have in your infrastructure, so you can centralized CDRs coming from different communications platform such as Asterisk, FreeSWITCH, Kamailio & others.

 [![circleci](https://circleci.com/gh/areski/cdr-pusher.png)](https://circleci.com/gh/areski/cdr-pusher)